KarrieK/pandas_data_cleaning/README.md

 It's fast and really powerful, you can also build conditions into it like:

 `df[df[col1] > 20]`

+You can also do comparison operators like less than or equal to <=

 ## Merging, joining and concatenating data